emmelinlarina/nova-cart/README.md

     If you want to register a new user, you can absolutely do that as long as you:

     - use @stud.noroff.no
-    - make a unique username and email with letters, numbers and _
+    - make a unique username and email with letters and numbers
     - Password anything 8+ chars is fine

 ## Features and User Stories: